iJustHoopin/movie_api/README.md

 ## app.py
 - The Flask app where we use the recommendation.py as a module and return the results in JSON format.

-## requirements.txt
-- This has all the dependencies required to deploy our application on Heroku

-## Procfile

-- A Procfile is a file which describes how to run your application.

 # Folder
 ## Dataset